 About the Abridged Theory Test

-Since October 2009, the DVSA have been offering learner car drivers that have undertaken the training for and passed the new “pre-driver qualification” a credit towards their driving theory exam, also known as the Abridged Theory Test.
+Since October 2009, the DVSA has been offering learner car drivers that have undertaken the training for and passed the new “pre-driver qualification” a credit towards their driving theory exam, also known as the Abridged Theory Test.

 Although it is still necessary to sit the Theory Test, if you've passed the Safe Road User Award in the last 3 years, you will only have to answer 35 questions instead of the usual 50.
 The number of hazard perception clips will remain the same at 14.

 Remember, that the credit is only valid if you sit your Theory Test within three years of passing the Safe Road User Award.
 The DVSA is also proposing that the fee for the Abridged Theory Test be proportionally reduced.